 Tony had a long 18-year career where many players in his draft position would be lucky to get 5 years.

 The San Antonio Spurs popularized scouting players outside the United States.
 They also popularized the draft and stash strategy.
 This is where they would draft players who either would not or could not play in the NBA for several years and let them develop in foreign leagues first.
 This ensured that the Spurs got a pretty good player for a very low draft selection.

 Manu Ginobili was selected with the 57th pick of the 1999 NBA Draft.
 Despite not being known in the United States, Manu was quite popular in the European and Argentine leagues; he was a prominent player in the Argentine national team.
 Ginobili did not sign with the Spurs; he decided to play in Italy and was the Italian League MVP for the 2000–2001 and 2001–2002 seasons.

 Manu finally made his NBA debut in the 2002-2003 season.
 People were amazed by his flashy style of play.
 He was one of the players who popularized the Eurostep.
 Despite limited minutes, he would average 7.6 PPG, 2.3 RPG, and 2 APG.

 Just like his running mate Tony Parker, Ginobili would be part of four of the Spurs' five championships during the Tim Duncan era.
-Manu would normally come off the bench and was one of the premiere sixth men in the league.
+Manu would normally come off the bench and was one of the premier sixth men in the league.
 He would win the Sixth Man of the Year in 2008 where he would average 19.5 PPG, 4.8 RPG, and 4.5 APG.